-When is the last time you looked at your resume?
+When was the last time you looked at your resume?
 Let alone edited it?
 If you don’t know the answer to this question, it’s definitely time to do some resume spring cleaning.

-Now, you may be thinking to yourself, but i’m not planning to apply for a new position anytime soon.
+Now, you may be thinking to yourself: “but I’m not planning to apply for a new position anytime soon.”
 That’s okay!
 Whether you’re actively searching for a new job or are happy at your current company, you should regularly update your resume.
-That way, if the unexpected happens, you can be prepared for it.
+That way, if the unexpected happens or if you happen to be invited to a networking event, you can be prepared for it.

 So, now you know you should update your resume, but have no idea where to start.
 That’s where we come in!
-Check out our tips below for what to look for when cleaning up your resume!
+Check out our tips below for what to look for when embarking on your resume revamp.

 Resume Spring Cleaning Checklist:

 ⃞ Carefully read it over.
 Read over your resume several times.
 Take the time to look it over with a fine-tooth comb to catch any errors, typos, or missing information.
 Go ahead and even read it out loud.
 This will help ensure you really read it and will make it easier to catch little mistakes you may have missed the first time.